dawson-org/dawson-cli/docs/README.md

 dawson uses the `name` field in the `package.json` file in your current working directory to determine the app name, which will be used as a prefix for many AWS Resources that are created automatically.
 Make sure you have correctly set the `name` field it's *not possible to change* it later.

 ## 1.3 the dawson CLI
 dawson ships a few commands that you should use to manage your application, here's a brief overview.
-Up-to-date reference for commands and argumends may be accessed using `$ dawson --help`.
+Up-to-date reference for commands and arguments may be accessed using `$ dawson --help`.

 `$ dawson deploy` creates or updates the whole infrastructure and deploys your application
 `$ dawson log -t -f <function>` pulls function's logs from AWS in real time